Using chemicals responsibly

 Guidelines for use

-Read the requirements for people authorised to possess and use Schedule 7 (s7) or Restricted Chemical Products (RCP) pesticides.
+Read the requirements for people authorised to possess and use Schedule 7 (s7) or RCP pesticides.

 Also read the Code of Practice for handling pesticides.

 Applying for a permit to use restricted chemical products

 To apply for a permit fill in the application form.